 After Twenty Years Summary

-'After Twenty Years' is a short story by O. Henry about two best friends, Jimmy Wells and Bob, who decide to go down different paths and make a pact to meet at the same place after twenty years.
+'After Twenty Years' is a short story by O. Henry about two best friends, Jimmy Wells and Bob.
+One day, as they say, life happens and they decide to go down different paths and interestingly, make a pact to meet at the same place after twenty years.

 Bob leaves New York to go try his luck in the West and Jimmy decides to stay and becomes a cop.

-He finds a man standing in the doorway of a hardware store.
+While doing the rounds, the cop finds a man standing in the doorway of a hardware store.
 The man has an unlit cigar in his hand.
-On inquiring, he tells the cop that he is waiting for an old friend whom he had promised to meet at the very place 20 years ago before going West.
+On enquiring, he tells the cop that he grew up in the neighborhood and is waiting for an old friend he had promised to meet at the very place 20 years ago before going West.

-He tells the cop that he is waiting for Jimmy Wells, his old friend.
-He adds that Jimmy is like a brother to him, with whom he had spent the golden years of his childhood.
+He shares that his friend's name is Jimmy Wells, an old friend who is more of a brother to him, with whom he had spent the golden years of his childhood.

 While talking to the cop, the man lights his cigar and in that brief illumination, the cop notices that the man has a pale face, a scar near his right eyebrow, and sharp eyes.
 The glint of a diamond on the man’s scarf tells a lot about his riches, and when he pulls out his diamond-studded watch to check the time, the cop comments that he must have done really well in the West.